syncfusion-content/blazor-docs/blazor/file-upload/how-to/how-to-prevent-to-upload-or-remove-upload-file.md

 ---
 layout: post
-title: How to Preventing File Upload or Removal in Uploader Component | Syncfusion
+title: How to Prevent Uploading or Removing in Uploader | Syncfusion
 description: Checkout and learn here how to Preventing File Upload or Removal in Uploader Component in Syncfusion Blazor File Upload component and more.
 platform: Blazor
 control: File Upload